Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 Women Travelers: Women walking alone in certain areas of cities and rural areas are particularly vulnerable to assault by men.
 They should exercise caution when in public spaces, including nightclubs or other social establishments.
 Women are advised to travel with a companion or in a group when possible and to ignore any harassment.
 See our tips for Women Travelers.

-Moroccan customs authorities may enforce strict regulations concerning temporary importation into or export from Morocco of items such as firearms, religious materials, antiquities, business equipment, and large quantities of currency.
+Moroccan customs authorities may enforce strict regulations concerning temporary importation into or export from Morocco of items such as firearms, unmanned aerial vehicle (UAV) or drones, religious materials, antiquities, business equipment, and large quantities of currency.
 It is advisable to contact the Embassy of Morocco in Washington, D.C., or the Moroccan Consulate General in New York for specific information concerning customs requirements.

 Please see our information on Customs and Import Restrictions.